skim126/wnm617_202190_01/kim.seungwoo/README.md

 ## Perhaps Some Notes

 - Take note of how markdown works
-- Dont forget to fork first
+- Dont forget to fork first.